KILTprotocol/kilt-node/docs/kilt-substrate.md

 # Building on the Parity Substrate Blockchain Framework

-During our first whiteboard phase, we were thinking about developing the KILT Protocol on Ethereum smart-contracts, but we realised that we would have less **freedom of setting transaction costs**, while incurring a high level of overhead.
+During our first whiteboard phase, we were thinking about developing the KILT Protocol on Ethereum smart-contracts, but we realized that we would have less **freedom of setting transaction costs**, while incurring a high level of overhead.
 Instead, we started our
 development on [Parity Substrate](https://www.parity.io/substrate/), a general blockchain framework, and built up the KILT blockchain from scratch based on its module library and core functionality.